Revised: September 25, 2001

 Revised: June 18, 2008

-Complaints are dealt with in a courteous and constructive manner
+- Complaints are dealt with in a courteous, confidential and constructive manner

-The Board recognizes that employee decisions that do not significantly affect the education, health or safety of a student are within the final authority of the Superintendent as the Board’s chief educational officer.
+The Board of Education recognizes that employee decisions that do not significantly affect the education, health or safety of a student are within the final authority of the Superintendent as the Board of Education’s chief executive officer.

-Please note: Policy 406: Complaints Concerning Personnel, Programs or Procedures is currently under review.
-In the meantime, Parents/Guardians are asked to follow the steps outlined in the Collaborative Problem Solving
+Policy 406: Resolving Concerns Regarding Personnel, Programs or Procedures – Administrative Procedures will be presented to the Board of Education at an upcoming Public Board Meeting.
+In the meantime, Parents/Guardians are asked to follow the steps outlined in Collaborative Problem Solving

 when addressing their concerns.